Trump declines to apologize for racist Obamas social media post

 More Republicans continue to speak out against a video posted on Trump’s Truth Social account that depicts the Obamas as apes, even after it was removed from the president's account.

-Sen. John Curtis, R-Utah, described the video as “blatantly racist and inexcusable,” saying it should have never been posted or left up for so long in a post on X. Sen. Katie Britt, R-Ala., also said in a X post that the video should have never been posted, adding it is “not who we are as a nation.”
+Sen. John Curtis, R-Utah, described the video as “blatantly racist and inexcusable,” saying on X that it should never have been posted or left up for so long.
+Sen. Katie Britt, R-Ala., also said in an X post that the video should have never been posted, adding it is “not who we are as a nation.”

 Rep. Brian Fitzpatrick, R-Pa., demanded a “clear and unequivocal apology” from Trump.